AnaZonia/moon_notes/Ana Did Science Today.md

 ## 19/07, Fri - Writing

 I have fixed the issues with code and finished the first iteration of the abstract.
-Now, I want to write while the rest of the
+I spent some time preparing the thesis file on overleaf.
+Would be a nice thing to do over the weekend.

 ## 17/07, Wed - Finishing abstract
 [B008 - Advances in Understanding and Constraining Uncertainties in the Terrestrial Carbon Cycle](https://agu.confex.com/agu/agu24/prelim.cgi/Session/224548)